visciang/cake/README.md

 Tag the target as a "devshell" - a target that can be used a development container.

+Equivalent to `cake run --shell <devshell target>`.

-This instruct Cake to bind mount the project code into the container when a shell is requested via `cake run --shell target`.
+The `--shell` option instruct Cake to bind mount the project code into the container when a shell is requested.

 ```Dockerfile
 elixir.toolchain: